juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 # Challenges of Supporting Multi-Purpose Chatbots

 All the above examples show that a chatbot often needs to serve multiple purposes.
 Moreover, such a chatbot must handle the interleaving of different tasks, such as answering a user's questions in the middle of performing a task.
-The situation gets even more complex, if a user's question involves a multi-turn interaction, which could be interrupted and interleaves with additional questions including more multi-turn questions!
+To make the situation more complex, consider that a user's question involves a multi-turn interaction, which could be interrupted and interleaves with additional questions including more multi-turn questions!

 In general, there are three main challenges in support of multi-purpose chatbots.

+## Tracking and Maintaining Conversation Context

+The first challenge is to keep track of a conversation context (task flows) and maintain such a context.
+As shown in the first example above,  before finishing gathering a user's information to make an insurance quote, the chatbot was interrupted by a user's question.
+In this case, a capable chatbot should answer the user's question and then resume the original chat flow to finish the quoting task.
+If the chatbot cannot track and maintain the context, the user would not be able to obtain the quote or must restart the whole process again.
+You can imagine the kind of frustrations the user might endure.

+Since a multi-turn task flow can be interrupted \*\*at any step any time\*\* and it could be interrupted \*\*recursively\*\* (e.g., by another multi-turn tasks, which could be interrupted again), keeping track of such a dynamic context is non-trivial.
+Moreover, the context must be maintained properly so it can be resumed after each interruption.

+## Tracking and Maintaining Conversation Context

 Most chatbot platforms leave the challenges of handling task-switching or user digressions to chatbot developers, who must painstakingly hard wire all possible flows together.
 For example, using [Google Dialogflow](https://en.wikipedia.org/wiki/Dialogflow#:~:text=cloud.google.com%2Fdialogflow,response%20systems%2C%20and%20so%20on.), one must define context-specific "reprompts" themselves because default ones are often insufficient.
 For  example, the "reprompts" should be different for each user input when answering a chatbot's question "What

 * "I don't want to answer your question"
 * "I don't know how to answer this"
 * "Why do you want to know my input?"
 * "What do you think of it?"

+ifferent Context Switch